nikitaDanilenko/vmm/src/VMM.md

 include x = Set (\arr -> writeArray arr x True)
 ~~~

 Produces the value associated with the given set.
-The `Int`{.haskell} denotes the size of the set.
+The `Int` denotes the size of the set.

 ~~~{.haskell}
 runNew :: Int -> SetM a -> a